tquester/ZXBasicCompiler/games/slowwilly/slowwilly.md

 ## Compiling
 361 fine BASIC lines have been compiled into 4483 lines of assembler

-Slow Manic Will compiles in integer mode without any compiler instructions
+Slow Manic Willy compiles in integer mode without any compiler instructions

 ## Download
 Placed with kind permission below.